About Us:

 Patient Resource Center Engagement and Promotional Activity Consultation

-Judy Stribling is the Assistant Director of Clinical Services at the Samuel J. Wood Library & C.V.
+Judy Stribling was the Assistant Director of Clinical Services at the Samuel J. Wood Library & C.V.
 Starr Biomedical Information Center at Weill Cornell Medical College.
-She is also the Manager of the Myra Mahon Patient Resource Center or PRC.
+She was also the Manager of the Myra Mahon Patient Resource Center or PRC.
 Judy and other Clinical Medical Librarian team members impact patient care through many activities including: rounding with providers, attending morning reports, providing targeted evidence-based literature on topics of relevance to current clinical cases, and assisting physicians with the identification and integration of mobile information tools into their clinical workflows.
-Additionally, Judy teaches medical literature searching skills in the application of evidence-based medicine in the Neurology Clerkship.
+Judy taught medical literature searching skills in the application of evidence-based medicine in the Neurology Clerkship.
 In her role at the PRC, Judy and her staff provide free up-to-date information about diseases, medications and wellness topics to patients, families, and caregivers.
 Health consumers are welcome to visit the PRC during scheduled health and wellness seminars, to conduct research on the PRC computers, to relax in between appointments or to consult with Judy.
 Consumer health and the integration of technology and patient education is the focus of Judy’s academic interest.
 Recent research focused on the introduction of electronic tablets in clinical waiting areas and health seminars on YouTube.
 Judy is the Past Chair of the Consumer and Patient Health Information Section (CAPHIS) of the Medical Library Association (MLA).
 She is also certified by MLA as an Academy of Health Information Professional (AHIP).
 Judy earned the Medical Library Association’s Consumer Health Librarian of the year award in 2019.

 Diana Delgado, MLS, AHIP